jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/connections.rst

      controller (black box) and active arms connected to the 4 dVRK Classic controllers in rack.

-* For the SUJ Don't use the very long cables that were originally between the patient's cart and the surgeon's console, connect the SUJs directly to the dVRK SUJ controller!
+* For the SUJ, don't use the very long cables that were originally between the patient's cart and the surgeon's console, connect the SUJs directly to the dVRK SUJ controller!
 When everything is connected, all the connectors at the base of the patient cart should